uvanp-08/Snake-Game/README.md

 # Classic Snake Game

-A Python implementation of the classic Snake game using Pygame.
+A Python implementation of the classic Snake game using Turtle Graphics.

 ## Overview
 This project demonstrates my proficiency in Python programming and game development using Turtle Graphics.